Skip to main content

 Link to the commit: 70d7977c3b1b45044ed84572e60a6e3fc3000128

-You can technically add an eco-info and change the type of collectible you'll get by collecting the orb.
+You can technically add an eco-info lump and change the type of collectible you'll get by collecting the orb.
 It'll still look like an orb in the game but will give you whatever collectible you changed it to.

-Check the list in the "eco-info" part of the "crate" type.
+Check the list in the eco-info part of the crate type.

-Power-cells also don't have too much going on either.
-The only thing special you need to take care of is the task which will be required if you want your cell to actually count.
-This part will however be explained in the "Tasks and menu" part of the guide.
+Power Cells also don't have too much going on either.
+The only special thing you need to take care of is the task which will be required if you want your cell to actually count.
+This part will however be explained in the "Tasks and Menu" part of the guide.
 For now we'll just keep it at 0:

 Link to the commit: fe16dd4c1e19fab688eb108a449a27d9967d2ec0